cdapio/hydrator-plugins/spark-plugins/docs/Kafka-streamingsource.md

 **timeField:** Optional name of the field containing the read time of the batch.
 If this is not set, no time field will be added to output records.
-If set, this field must be present in the schema property.
+If set, this field must be present in the schema property and must be a long.

 **keyField:** Optional name of the field containing the message key.
 If this is not set, no key field will be added to output records.
+If set, this field must be present in the schema property and must be bytes.

+**partitionField:** Optional name of the field containing the partition the message was read from.
+If this is not set, no partition field will be added to output records.
+If set, this field must be present in the schema property and must be an int.

+**offsetField:** Optional name of the field containing the partition offset the message was read from.
+If this is not set, no offset field will be added to output records.
-If set, this field must be present in the schema property.
+If set, this field must be present in the schema property and must be a long.

 Example